ad-freiburg/esa2018-experiment/BLOGPOST.md

 **Third, how do we incorporate these results to improve the reviewing process?**
 Let us assume that the results from the NIPS and the ESA experiment are no anomalies.
-Then the discussion phase could be shortened, saving everybody time and decreasing turn-around times.
-This, however, must be countered by measures to ensure that the initial reviews are of reasonable quality (I conjecture that the embarrassment of writing a sub-standard review is an important factor in reviewing).
-When ranking submissions by average weighted scores, it is crucial to communicate the semantics of these scores very clearly and in advance.
+Then there are some pretty straightforward ways how we can incorporate them into the current reviewing process.
+For example, discussion of papers in the alleged "gray zone" (phase 3 in our experiment) could be dropped, saving everybody precious time.
-Average scores could then be converted to a probability distribution for at least for a subset of the papers, namely those which have a chance to be accepted (at least one reviewer speaks up), but which do not have unanimously strong support.
+Instead, average scores could be converted to a probability distribution for at least a subset of the papers, namely those which have a chance to be accepted (at least one reviewer speaks up), but which do not have unanimously strong support.
 Papers from this "extended gray zone" could then be accepted with a probability proportional to their score.
 This would not make the process any more random, but definitely less biased.
+The prerequisite is that the semantics of the available scores are communicated to the PC members as clearly as possible in advance.
 To reduce not only bias, but also randomness, a simple and effective measure would be to accept more papers.
 Low acceptance rates for conferences come from a time where proceedings were printed and every paper was presented in a longer talk.
-Much has changed in the meantime.
 Digital publication no longer imposes a limit on the number of papers and many conferences have already moved away from the "one full talk per paper" principle.

 **Fourth, all of this knowledge has to be preserved from one PC to the next.**